 Conditions at the intersection were analyzed for each of these alternatives to identify their effectiveness in reducing congestion.
 One of the measures used in comparing alternatives was the Intersection Capacity Utilization (ICU) Ratio.
-This value is reported as a percentage and provides an indication of how much congestion may be expected at the intersection, as summarized in Table 3.4.
+This value is reported as a percentage and provides an indication of how much congestion may be expected at the intersection, as summarized in Exhibit 3.11.

-Four Corners ICU results for existing turn restrictions and alternative conditions (with 2035 projected traffic volumes) are found in Figure 3.3.
+Four Corners ICU results for existing turn restrictions and alternative conditions (with 2035 projected traffic volumes) are found in Exhibit 3.12.
 Completely prohibiting left turns at the signal provides the largest improvement, decreasing ICU by over 30% in the morning and almost 25% in the afternoon/evening.
 Prohibiting right turns as well further improves the ICU, though the impact is not as substantial.

 As another measure of effectiveness, the intersection level of service was considered.
 The level of service value is based on the procedure defined in the Highway Capacity Manual (HCM) and the associated Highway Capacity Software (HCS) (developed by the Transportation Research Board).
 This is a qualitative assessment of factors such as speed, volume, geometry, delays, and ease of maneuvering.
-Capacity analyses specify the quality of operations as a letter with respect to the average amount of delay experienced by drivers at the intersection, and the resulting level of service criteria are shown in Table 3.5.
+Capacity analyses specify the quality of operations as a letter with respect to the average amount of delay experienced by drivers at the intersection, and the resulting level of service criteria are shown in Exhibit 3.13.

-Table 3.4: Intersection Capacity Utilization (ICU) Criteria ICU Ranges Intersection Operation < 55% Intersection has no congestion >55% but <64% Intersection has very little congestion >64% but <73% Intersection has no major congestion >73% but <82% Intersection normally has no congestion >82% but <91% Intersection is on the verge of congested conditions >91% but <100% Intersection is over capacity and likely experiences congestion periods of 15 to 60 consecutive minutes >100% but <109% Intersection is 9% over capacity and experiences congestion periods of 60 to 120 consecutive minutes >109% The intersection is 9% or greater over capacity and could experience congestion periods of over 120 minutes per day
+Exhibit 3.11: Intersection Capacit xhibit 3.11: Intersection Capacity Utilization (ICU) Criteria ICU Ranges Intersection Operation < 55% Intersection has no congestion >55% but <64% Intersection has very little congestion >64% but <73% Intersection has no major congestion >73% but <82% Intersection normally has no congestion >82% but <91% Intersection is on the verge of congested conditions >91% but <100% Intersection is over capacity and likely experiences congestion periods of 15 to 60 consecutive minutes >100% but <109% Intersection is 9% over capacity and experiences congestion periods of 60 to 120 consecutive minutes >109% The intersection is 9% or greater over capacity and could experience congestion periods of over 120 minutes per day

-The average delay per vehicle for each of the alternative conditions at the Four Corners intersection is shown in Figure 3.4.
+The average delay per vehicle for each of the alternative conditions at the Four Corners intersection is shown in Exhibit 3.14.
 For future traffic conditions, the intersection will operate at a failing level of service in the AM and PM with existing turn restrictions.
 Again, prohibiting left turn movements on all approaches provides a significant reduction in intersection delay.
 The intersection would operate at a level of service of D in the AM (which is typical for peak hour operation), but would still operate at F in the PM.
 Prohibiting both left and right turns on all approaches allows the intersection to operate at a level of service of C in the AM and D in the PM.

 As a final measure, the traffic conditions in Downtown Powell were simulated for existing turn restrictions and the condition that all turns are prohibited at the intersection.
 If existing turn restrictions are maintained, queues on the eastbound approach could extend nearly to Murphy Parkway during both the AM and PM peak hours.
-Restricting all turns at the signal has the potential to reduce this eastbound gueue by 57% in the AM and 44% in the PM, with average queues reaching just beyond the railroad crossing.
+Restricting all turns at the signal has the potential to reduce this eastbound queue by 57% in the AM and 44% in the PM, with average queues reaching just beyond the railroad crossing.
+Refer to the Four Corners Intersection Queue Length exhibit (Appendix, page A10) for an illustration of projected 2035 conditions.